ksnip/ksnip/README.md

 2. Second activation of snipping area doesn't get focus, you need to switch to the right side in order to see the snipping area.
 Issue [#152](https://github.com/ksnip/ksnip/issues/152)
 3. Mouse cursor is always captured.
 Issue [#153](https://github.com/ksnip/ksnip/issues/153)

+### Wayland
+1. Portal and Native Screenshots not working under KDE Plasma `>= 5.80`.
+The issue is coming from a recent change in KDE Plasma that prevents access to DBUS Interfaces responsible for taking screenshots.
+This issue is going to be fixed in future Plasma releases for the Portal Screenshots.
+Workaround for making the Portal Screenshots work is adding the string `X-KDE-DBUS-Restricted-Interfaces=org.kde.kwin.Screenshot` to the `/usr/share/applications/org.freedesktop.impl.portal.desktop.kde.desktop` file and then restarting.
+Don't forget to enforce Portal screenshots in settings.
+Issue [#424](https://github.com/ksnip/ksnip/issues/424)
+2. Under Gnome Wayland copying images to clipboard and then pasting them somewhere might not work.
+This happens currently with native Wayland.
+A workaround is using XWayland by starting ksnip like this `QT_QPA_PLATFORM=xcb /usr/bin/ksnip` or switch to XWayland completely by exporting that variable `export QT_QPA_PLATFORM=xcb`.
+Issue [#416](https://github.com/ksnip/ksnip/issues/416)

 # Bug report
 Please report any bugs or feature requests related to the annotation editor on the [kImageAnnotator](https://github.com/ksnip/kImageAnnotator/issues) GitHub page under the "Issue" section.
 All other bugs or feature requests can be reported on the [ksnip](https://github.com/ksnip/ksnip/issues) GitHub page under the "Issue" section.